0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 # Governance system smart contracts overview

-This article helps you find the contract you need to interact with, depending on what properties of the blockchain you want to utilize.

 Partisia Blockchain is governed by a group of system smart contracts.
 The system contracts solve different types of tasks.
 Below the contracts are listed under a category and description of their overall responsibilities.
 Each contract description links to the contract on chain via the